coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 experimenting with these settings will likely not cause a significant performance difference and should be harmless.

-If the variable is not set, Coq uses the
+If the variable is not set, Rocq uses the
 `default values <https://caml.inria.fr/pub/docs/manual-ocaml/libref/Gc.html#TYPEcontrol>`_,
 except that ``space_overhead`` is set to 120 and ``minor_heap_size`` is set to 32Mwords
 (256MB with 64-bit executables or 128MB with 32-bit executables).